Hridayam: Plot

-Arun's life goes downhill after the breakup.
-He takes to ragging juniors and thrashing up other people and outsiders in his second year and is addicted to alcohol.
+Arun's life goes downhill after the breakup as he takes to ragging juniors and alcohol.
 He begins a relationship with Maya but doesn't find himself happy.
-Meanwhile, Darshana starts dating Kedar, a womanizer.
-He warns Darshana but she ignores it as a sign of jealousy.
-However, Arun is proven right and Darshana slaps Kedar.
-Kedar threatens to spread rumours about her, and her friend convey this to and Arun beats Kedar up and silences him.
+Meanwhile, Darshana starts dating Kedar, a womaniser but later breaks up with him after learning of his true identity.
 At home, Arun's parents notice something is wrong with their son.
-His father advices him to quit alcohol and turn over a new leaf in his life.
+His father advises him to quit alcohol and turn over a new leaf in his life.
+He along with Antony joins their classmate Selva's coaching classes and soon rebounds in academics.
+Darshana finds herself liking the new Arun.
+Selva dies in a bus accident and Maya ends her relationship with Arun after her father's death, realising that Arun does not truly love her.

-Arun moves out of his shared hostel room to a more peaceful atmosphere.
-He joins their classmate Selva's coaching classes along with Antony and they soon rebound in academics, with Arun being fifth in class, and both clearing many of their exams.
-Later, Darshana too joins Selva's coaching class and finds herself liking the newly changed Arun.
-Selva dies in a bus accident and everyone in his class is grief-stricken.
-Maya calls off her relationship with Arun after her father's death, realizing that Arun does not love her but only wanted her to make Darshana jealous.
-On the last day of college, all students are led into a room called "the secret alley," (which was shown in their first year and they learned that only the final year students can see what it is on their final day) where they leave a message for the next batch of students.
+On the last day of college, all students are led into a room called "the secret alley," where they leave a message for the next batch of students.
 However, Arun finds himself unable to write anything.
 Darshana, who accompanies Arun to his train, asks him if they would have still been together if not for the argument four years ago.
 He does not have an answer.
+After graduation, Arun gets a job during a campus interview.

-After graduation, Arun gets a job in a campus interview.
 Two years later, Arun feels dissatisfied with his job and leaves it.
 Darshana, now a YouTube vlogger, advises him to pursue his dreams.
-On a bus journey, he meets Jimmy, a wedding photographer who is in need of a partner, drags him to photography.
-Arun decides that they should be a company that specialises in intimate weddings since no such brand currently exists in Kerala.
-He gets their company a shoutout from Prateek Tiwari, his batchmate at KC Tech who, is now a popular Bollywood singer.
-After the shoutout, they get lots of bookings and enquiries and they become famous and Arun now feels satisfied with what he is doing.
+On a bus journey, he meets Jimmy, a wedding photographer who needs a partner, who drags him to photography.
+They start a company that specialises in intimate weddings.
+He gets their company a shoutout from Prateek Tiwari, his batchmate at KC Tech who is now a popular Bollywood singer.
+After the shoutout, they get lots of bookings and enquiries and become famous.
+Arun now feels content with what he is doing.